- State Law 21-19-11

 Click here for a copy of the form.
 Complete and send via email or by regular mail.

-- Email Complaint to the Code Enforcement Department (CodeEnforcement@gulfport-ms.gov).
+- Email the complaint to the Code Enforcement Department (CodeEnforcement@gulfport-ms.gov).

 - Complete the form and press send or send it via mail to: